DataMa-Solutions/docs/core_app/new/interface/account.md

 - No access to visualization tools without registration, only access to demo use case.
 Register is needed to access the Free features.

 ### Free
-- Access to standard visualization tools with some limitations.
+- Access to standard visualization tools with some limitations (2 metrics, 2 dimensions, 1 000 rows, only desktop usage)

 ### Premium
 - Full access to all advanced visualization tools.